Dr David AshbyResearcher

 We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employersView content

 I studied Archaeological Practice (2008-11) then did a Research Master’s degree in Archaeology (2011-13), both at the University of Winchester.
 I have also supervised on and taught archaeological fieldwork skills on Oxford University, Marcham/Frilford excavations (2007-11); University of Winchester, St Mary Magdalen Leper Hospital excavations (2009-15) and University of Winchester, St Denys Lodge, Church Place excavations (2016-present).

 In 2014 I took up the position of Laboratory Technician for Archaeology and Forensic Studies, with expansion into Geography and Anthropology over the subsequent few years.
 My role comprises a diverse range of activities including maintaining the laboratories and equipment, enforcing Health & Safety regulations, and supporting staff and students with both laboratory and fieldwork.
 I am also a Radiological Protection Supervisor (RPS) within the University.
-I undertake lecturing and demonstrating within the Department of Archaeology and Anthropology on subjects such as excavation skills, geophysics, site health & safety and research skills, as well as geoarchaeological and environmental archaeological work for the Department of Archaeology's consultancy arm ARCA.
+I undertake lecturing and demonstrating within the Department of Archaeology and Anthropology on subjects such as excavation skills, geophysics, site health & safety and research skills, as well as geoarchaeological and environmental archaeological work for Archaeology's consultancy arm ARCA Geoarchaeology.